Surajit-Tunga/Complete_Backend/NOTES/17_C&S/README.md

 </html>
 ```

-2. Create Auth Router to handle login routes , controllers & Register the new router in app.js
+2. Create Auth Router , controllers to handle login  & Register the new router in app.js.& Assume the person is logged in and redirect to home page.

 ```js
 //make authRouter.js